tasket/wyng-backup/README.md

 systemd timer.
 This command isn't strictly necessary but exists to make sparsebak snapshots short-lived and relatively carefree -- sparsebak snapshots will not eat up disk space by accumulating large amounts of old data.

+#### diff

+   $ sudo sparsebak.py diff vm-work-private

+Compare a current configured volume with the archive copy and report any differences.
+This is useful for diagnostics and can also be useful after a verification error has occurred.
+The `--remap` option will record any differences into the volume's current change map, resulting in those blocks being backed-up on the next `send`.

+#### delete

+   $ sudo sparsebak.py delete vm-untrusted-private

+Removes an entire volume's data and metadata from the source system and destination archive.
+Use with caution!

 ### Other restore options